 “Reality altering is your specialty, Sutherland.”
 I snap.
 “And I like this reality better than the one where you turned me into a villain.”

-Sutherland claimed VIPER was trying to frame him, and people believed him.
+Sutherland claimed VIPER was trying to frame him, and most of us believed him.
 Until the Champions uncovered evidence that there was no frame.
 Sutherland was called to the Champions HQ to explain himself, but he brought his men, the CenturyCorps.
 The 100.
 He captured the heroes and had all but drained them of their powers when I stumbled on the scene, beat up the fake hero, and freed the Champions.
-And thus, a grudge was born.
+And thus a grudge was born.

 Three years later, Invictus used extra-dimensional beings called the Song and attempted to alter the timeline by changing America’s iconography— change symbols, change the world —so that America became a bastion of fascism.
 It’s disquieting to know that reality’s so fragile.
-I (and a team of my allies) stopped him, but Sutherland had altered the timeline enough that the charges against him had been dropped before the Champions had invited him to the HQ, so that disastrous meeting had never taken place and Sutherland was still a hero.
+I (and some allies) stopped him, but Sutherland had altered the timeline enough that the charges against him had been dropped before the Champions had invited him to the HQ, so that disastrous meeting had never taken place and Sutherland was still a public hero.
 Only the Champions and I still remembered the original timeline.

 Thus began a long campaign where David Sutherland tried to destroy my life, releasing hints of scandal into the press, framing me for the inadvertent creation of killer storms, and when that didn’t work, he again altered the timeline to turn me into a villain.
-But that too backfired; when the timelines settled, he no longer had his followers and lofty reputation, or his money.
+But that, too, backfired on Sutherland; and when the timelines finally settled, he no longer had his followers and lofty reputation, or his money.
 I thought it would take him years to rebuild.

 But here he was, less than a year later.
-Special Adviser on Superhuman Affairs.
+The President’s Special Adviser on Superhuman Affairs.
 A cabinet position in all-but-name.
+A perfect non-partisan pick, at least on the surface.

 “So what can I do for you, Thundrax?”
 Invictus asked.
 “And if the answer is deport you back to your icebound shithouse of a country, well, this is your lucky day.”